MS Readathon

-The MS Readathon is an annual sponsored read held by the MS Societies in Australia, Ireland, the United States, and Canada.
+The MS Readathon is an annual sponsored reading event held by the MS Societies in Australia, Ireland, the United States, and Canada.

 Australia

-The MS Readathon started in 1979, and is Australia’s premier reading-based fundraiser aimed at children.
+The MS Readathon in Australia started in 1979.
 The MS Readathon encourages Australian children to read books, learn about multiple sclerosis (MS) and raise funds to help people living with multiple sclerosis.

 Participants read as many books as they can throughout the month of August.
 The money they raise funds vital services for Australians living with MS, such as MS Family Camps, Family days & family support services.
+In 2020 over $3.2 million was raised nationally from over 50,000 participants.